Johnny Depp on stand: Ex-wife Heard's allegations 'heinous' | News Channel 3-12

 Associated Press

 FAIRFAX, Va.
-(AP) — Actor Johnny Depp took the stand Tuesday in his libel lawsuit against his ex-wife Amber Heard, saying her domestic abuse allegations against him were disturbing, heinous and “not based in any species of truth.”
-Depp says Heard falsely accused him of domestic abuse when she wrote an op-ed piece in The Washington Post back in 2018.
-The trial in Fairfax, Virginia, began last week but, prior to Tuesday afternoon, the jury had only seen Depp sitting silently with his team of lawyers.
-Depp added that he’s concerned for his children and the people who have believed in him.
+(AP) — Actor Johnny Depp told jurors that he felt compelled to sue his ex-wife Amber Heard for libel out of an obsession for the truth after she accused him of domestic violence.
+Depp on Tuesday flatly denied ever hitting Heard, calling the domestic allegations against him disturbing, heinous and “not based in any species of truth.”
+Depp says Heard falsely accused him of domestic abuse when she wrote an op-ed piece in The Washington Post in 2018.
+The trial in Fairfax, Virginia, began last week but, prior to Tuesday afternoon, the jury had only seen Depp sitting silently with his lawyers.
 Heard is scheduled to take the stand later in the six-week trial.